Boutique Manufacturing & Sustainable Greenhouses

 A Dream to Award Good Food to All

 I write on Martin Luther King Jr. Day and the day of our President’s second inauguration.
-Many synchronicities stir me as I consider this time January 21,2013 and what it means to me.
-In his speech, fifty years ago, Dr. Martin Luther King reminded us of the power of “having a dream”….that is, “thinking outside...
+Many synchronicities stir me as I consider this time January 21, 2013 and what it means to me.
+In his speech, fifty years ago, Dr. Martin Luther King reminded us of the power of “having a dream” that is,...

 Continue reading »